uhyo/react-wc/README.md

 ## Use Cases

 Useful for doing Web Components-based CSS in JS.
-According author's measurement, generated components are as fast as [linaria](https://github.com/callstack/linaria) and are twice as fast as [styled-components](https://styled-components.com/).
+According to author's measurement, generated components are as fast as [linaria](https://github.com/callstack/linaria) and are twice as fast as [styled-components](https://styled-components.com/).

 This repository has the `example/` directory where you can compare the speed of `react-wc`, `linaria` and `styled-components`.